thakurcoderz/MySQL-Agent/README.md

 ## Safety Features

 - Only SELECT, SHOW, and DESCRIBE queries are allowed
+- **All SELECT queries are automatically limited to 20 results if no LIMIT is specified**
 - Automatic query result limiting (20 rows by default)
 - SQL injection protection
 - Table name sanitization